Multi-Generational Travel: A New Spin on the Family Vacation

 When a big family with diverse interests and schedules plans a trip, the best thing to do is start planning early.
 Yonder suggests that you start planning your extended family getaway at least 6 months ahead.
 Aiming for a year in advance gives you even more time to plan a truly unforgettable trip and minimizes conflict.

 How do you get the ball rolling?
-Send out a poll (we recommend Doodle) to all who will be joining to get a sense as to which dates work best for all family members.
+Send out a poll (we recommend Doodle) to all who will be joining to get a sense of which dates work best for all family members.
 Alternatively, just start asking around –whatever communication style works best for your family.

 Starting a group message can help assess areas like: